Creation of the Estonian Subjectivity Dataset: Assessing the Degree of Subjectivity on a Scale: Discussion

 The correlations between annotators were much higher in the pilot study than in the final dataset of 1000 texts, which only indicated a moderate correlation (from 0.525 to 0.675).
 Although all of the aspects that cause this reduction in correlation remain unclear, some do stand out as possible causes.

-The first of these aspects are the texts themselves: while there were only 60 texts in the pilot project, the 1000 texts in the full dataset provide a much larger variety of topics, writing styles, and text types.
+The first of these aspects is the texts themselves: while there were only 60 texts in the pilot project, the 1000 texts in the full dataset provide a much larger variety of topics, writing styles, and text types.
 It is possible that a different set of texts would have led to different interannotator correlations.
 Additionally, it is likely that some texts are inherently more difficult to annotate and analyze.
 These texts would always get differing scores from the annotators, leading to low correlations.
-However, these texts should not be simply discarded from the dataset, as these disagreements could provide for interesting research data on what aspects of text make a documents subjectivity and objectivity difficult to understand.
+However, these texts should not be simply discarded from the dataset, as these disagreements could provide for interesting research data on what aspects of text make a document's subjectivity and objectivity difficult to understand.

-The second aspect that may have reduced interannotator agreement is who the annotators were: neither of the annotators in the pilot project were initially included in the annotation of the 1000 texts, therefore these comparisons are not just made with a different set of texts but also with different people.
-With more annotators, it is possible that at least one pair of annotators with a similarly high correlation emerges.
-This can partially be seen with addition of the fourth annotator, who correlates the most with all of the previous annotators.
+The second aspect that may have reduced interannotator agreement is who the annotators were: neither of the annotators in the pilot project were initially included in the annotation of the 1000 texts; therefore, these comparisons are not just made with a different set of texts but also with different people.
+With more annotators, at least one pair of annotators with a similarly high correlation may emerge.
+This can partially be seen with the addition of the fourth annotator, who correlates the most with all of the previous annotators.